jonathanbennett73/amiga-pjz-sax-offender/README.md

 It consists a a very cut down Windows build environment based on the [Lemon toolchain](https://www.pouet.net/prod.php?which=65625) by Hannibal.

+## License

+The original source code (Under the Projects folder) is under the MIT license.
+This does not refer to any other tools and utilties that are included such as WinUAE/VASM, etc. Those utilities are covered by their own licenses.

 ## How to Use

 1. Go into the Projects\SaxOffender folder